What are the options for parents and first-time buyers?

-You will need to have a decent chunk of equity in the property – 25 per cent is a standard minimum requirement – on which their children’s lender will put a charge.
-If the children keep up with their repayments, there’s nothing for the parents or grandparents to pay.
+You will need to own a decent amount of your property – 25% is a standard minimum requirement – on which your children’s lender will put a charge.
+If your children keep up with their repayments, there’s nothing for the you to pay.

 Nevertheless, there are pitfalls with guarantor mortgages.
 Above all, should your children default on their loan, you’ll be liable to make up the shortfall – you might have to remortgage your home to do so and in extreme circumstances, if you can’t pay, it could be subject to repossession.

-Parents and family offset mortgages
+What are family offset mortgages for parents?

-With these deals, parents or grandparents put their savings into an account linked to the child’s mortgage.
-The children can’t get at the money, but it effectively serves as a deposit on the property they want to buy.
+With these deals, you put your savings into an account linked to your child’s mortgage.
+Your children can’t access the funds, but the pot of savings you put aside effectively act as a deposit on the property they want to buy.